redox-os/book/src/developer-faq.md

 Read the [Solving Compilation Problems](./troubleshooting.md#solving-compilation-problems) section.

-#### I tried all methods of the "Troubleshooting the Build" page and my recipe still doesn't build, what it can be?
+#### I tried all methods of the "Troubleshooting the Build" page and my recipe still doesn't build, what can I do?

 - Missing dependencies
 - Environment leakage: when some part of the recipe build system does native Linux compilation instead of cross-compilation to Redox